nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Finding a course

-1. Finding a course while on the course page, with the following courses - `CS3223`, `CS1101`, `PL1101` in the list.
+1. Finding a course while on the Course Page, with the following courses - `CS3223`, `CS1101`, `PL1101` in the list.

     1. Test case: `find course CS`<br>
        Expected: `CS3223` and `CS1101` is displayed.
 Details of the found courses shown in the log box.